 [root@tomcat bin]# ./startup.sh Using CATALINA_BASE: /tmp/tr/tomc Using CATALINA_HOME: /tmp/tr/tomc Using CATALINA_TMPDIR: /tmp/tr/tomc/temp Using JRE_HOME: /usr Using CLASSPATH: /tmp/tr/tomc/bin/bootstrap.jar:/tmp/tr/tomc/bin/tomcat-juli.jar Tomcat started. [root@tomcat bin]#

 And finally to test everything is fine

+And it remains like this forever.
+Let alone if I try to access from my web browser.
+Any solution to this problem?
+What’s funny is the very first time it worked fine for just once but when this started to happen i restored the server from a Snapshot and restarted all the installation process.
 This how I know it isn’t requiring jdk instead of jre.
 And since I am trying to access from the local droplet it doesn´t look like the problem is any firewall.

 I started several fresh linux (Centos and Fedora) instalations and the problem persists.